tsy24/tp/docs/UserGuide.md

 #### Find a task: `findTask`

-Finds tasks which description contain any of the given keywords.
+Finds tasks whose description contain any of the given keywords.

 Format: `findTask KEYWORD [MORE_KEYWORDS]`